johnnynunez/gstaichi/docs/design/llvm_sparse_runtime.md

 The pointer SNode is a popular choice for sparse computation.
 It dynamically allocates memory only for activated cells and recycles it back into a memory pool once the cell is deactivated, conserving memory resources in large-scale grid computation.
 The pointer SNode can be thought of as an `std::array<Cell*, N>`.

-Upon initialization, Taichi preallocates a chunk of memory space named `ambient_elements`, which is shared across all inactive sparse SNodes.
+Upon initialization, GsTaichi preallocates a chunk of memory space named `ambient_elements`, which is shared across all inactive sparse SNodes.
 Therefore, dereferencing an inactive sparse SNode generates the default value (usually zero) stored in `ambient_elements`.

 Layout of a `pointer` SNode: